clintjhill/dev-experience-story/README.md

 # If I started today ...

-#### Step 1: Commit to repeating myself everyday for the forseeable future
+- Commit to repeating myself everyday
-#### Step 2: Negotiate with management for "proof of effectiveness"
+- Negotiate with management for "proof of effectiveness"
-#### Step 3: Silence is never acceptance - get feedback immediately
+- Silence is never acceptance - get feedback immediately
-#### Step 4: Absolutely and unequivocally know your whole IT org
+- Absolutely and unequivocally know your whole IT org

 ---